-Lastly, without prejudice to the powers of the Remuneration Committee, the Control, Risk and Sustainability Committee ascertains that the incentives underlying the Patrimonio BancoPosta's remuneration and incentive system are consistent with the RAF.
+Lastly, without prejudice to the powers of the Remuneration Committee, the Control, Risk and Sustainability Committee ascertains that the incentives underlying the BancoPosta Ring-fenced Capital's remuneration and incentive system are consistent with the RAF.

-Activities conducted by the Control, Risk and Sustainability Committee in 2017
+Activities conducted by the Control, Risk and Sustainability Committee in 2018

-The following chart lists the meetings held by the Control, Risk and Sustainability Committee in 2017 (a financial year during which, as noted previously, the Control and Risk Committee had not yet been allocated responsibility for sustainability).
+The following chart lists the meetings held by the Control, Risk and Sustainability Committee in 2018.

-At these meetings, which were normally attended by all members (as well as members of the Board of Statutory Auditors, who were kept abreast of the fact that some of these meetings were held jointly with the control body), among other things the Committee members:
+At these meetings, which were normally attended by all members (as well as members of the Board of Statutory Auditors, who were kept abreast of the fact that some of these meetings were held jointly with the control body), among other things, the Committee: